 Expect to swallow large amounts of water while learning to kite surf.
 It takes a lot of hard work, commitment and determination to be able to cruise across the water at high speed with the wind and ocean spray.
-Here’s our guide to what to expect on your first kite surfing course, where you'll get to grips with the basic skills needed.

 Your first kite surfing lessons will be on land.
 Here, you will be taught all aspects of the safe handling of kites.
 This will include learning to launch and land a kite safely in a specified spot.
 Being able to fly a large power kite can take anything up to four days.
 The instructor will tailor each course to suit the skills of the student.